litchipi/blog/posts/infosec/copyit_until_you_make_it.md

 If you need one of them for a particular operation, you'll have to re-build that operation yourself, with a good ol' bash / Python script.

-Copy the usefull bit of the software you want to replace, also the things you really liked in it, but feel free to please yourself on how to use it.
+Copy the useful bit of the software you want to replace, also the things you really liked in it, but feel free to please yourself on how to use it.
 You want a *GUI* ?
 Build one !
 Some *Lua* scripts to be run between steps of a process ?
 Go for it !